i4004/Simplify.Web/README.md

 * Localization-friendly (supports templates, string table and data files localization by default)
 * Mocking-friendly

+### Getting started

+To get started you can install [visual studio AcspNet project templates](http://visualstudiogallery.msdn.microsoft.com/25a4534d-5a5b-4cce-aecf-523c3679a1c3) and read [this](https://github.com/i4004/AcspNet/wiki/Getting-started) article.

 ### Some examples

 #### Simple static page controller